 However, the various roles of guides and rangers do overlap, and this makes sense when you consider that they share the same motivation: a deep love and understanding of the ecology of the natural environment.

-The training and experience that is offered by an EcoTraining course is invaluable in building on that very motivational foundation.
+The training and experience that is offered by an EcoTraining course are invaluable in building on that very motivational foundation.
 Through learning about the complexity of ecology and understanding animal behaviour and various functions and techniques involved in conservation, the student develops a well-rounded basis from which to branch into either of the guide or ranger functions.